ProvableHQ/welcome/documentation/testnet/getting_started/02_deploy_and_execute.md

     - shortcut `-p`
 - `query` - The endpoint to query node state from
     - shortcut - `-q`
-- `fee` - The deployment fee in gates
+- `fee` - The deployment fee in microcredits
     - optional - defaults to 0
 - `record` - The record to spend the fee from
 - `display` - Display the generated transaction